 Management is responsible for the day-to-day management of risks that the Company faces, while the Board, as a whole and through its committees, has responsibility for the oversight of risk management.
 In its risk oversight role, the Board has the responsibility to satisfy itself that the risk management processes designed and implemented by management are adequate and functioning, as designed.
 The Board believes that establishing the right "tone at the top" and full and open communication between management and the Board are essential for effective risk management and oversight.
 Senior management attends Board meetings quarterly and is available to address any questions or concerns raised by the Board on risk management and any other matters.
-Each quarter, the Board receives presentations from senior management on strategic matters involving our operations.
-The Board holds strategic planning sessions with senior management to discuss strategies, key challenges, risks and opportunities for the Company.
+Each quarter, the Board receives presentations from senior management to discuss strategies, key challenges, risks, including risks related to product, go-to-market and sales strategies, competitive risks, financial risks, brand and reputation risks, legal, compliance, governance and geo-political risks, operational risks and cybersecurity and technology risks, and opportunities for the Company.
+Throughout the year, our Board and each committee spend a portion of their time reviewing and discussing these specific risk topics.

 While the Board is ultimately responsible for risk oversight for the Company, our three Board committees assist the Board in fulfilling its oversight responsibilities with respect to certain areas of risk.
 The audit committee assists the Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements.
-Our compensation committee assists the

-Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-The nominating and corporate governance committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with Board organization, membership and structure, succession planning for our directors and executive officers, and corporate governance.
+Our compensation committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
+The nominating and corporate governance committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
+The nominating and corporate governance committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with Board organization, membership and structure, succession planning for our directors and executive officers, cybersecurity and corporate governance.